WalkerMx/AutoCrispy/README.md

 Latest AutoCrispy Release Here: https://github.com/WalkerMx/AutoCrispy/releases

 # How to use:
-    -Toss AutoCrispy into the Waifu2x folder, and run it.
+    -Toss AutoCrispy into the folder from the backend(s) you chose, and run it.

     -Pick the folder where the textures dump.